 - secure connections with encrypted data;

-- bypassing geo-blocked content;
+- bypassing geo-blocked content; and

-Challenges of using a VPN, however, include the following:
+The challenges of using a VPN, however, include the following:

 - Not all devices may support a VPN.